Some Like It Hot (1959)

 Nellie: What a heel!
 I spend four dollars to

-I buy me a brand
+get my hair marcelled, I buy me a brand

 new negligee, I bake him a great big pizza